Adafede/smizip/README.rst

 https://github.com/SoseiHeptares/presentations/blob/main/2023/2023-09-12thRDKitUGM_NoelOBoyle_SmiZip.pdf

 Note that the more recent 'smaz' (https://github.com/antirez/smaz) short string compression algorithm (2009) is equivalent in concept, but favours a greedy approach over an optimal encoding.
+This was tweaked for SMILES by Andrew Dalke as 'smilez'; a Python 3 port by
+David Lorenzana can be found at https://github.com/davidlorenzana/smilez.
+Another more recent paper describes ZSMILES (2024, https://arxiv.org/abs/2404.19391), which seems very similar.

 Quick start
 -----------